tkilla64/eurorack/README.md

 Some additional information can in most cases be found on my YouTube channel: https://www.youtube.com/c/MeeBilt

+909-kick:
+TR-909 kick based on the Hex Inverter NeinOhNein Bass Drum with all mods included.

 3340-vco:
 Voltage Controlled Oscillator based on the AS3340.